Shannon Ratigan - Character Actor & Musician

 Here's a few clips of me from "The Tonight Show" & a few national commercials that had nice runs:

-I guess you might say my 15 minutes of fame was mostly in 30 second commercials.
+Most of my "15 minutes of fame" was in 30 second commercials.

 Service with a smile.